kisom/brokenlcd.net/brokenlcd/machines/software.md

-most of the tools i use are console-based, as it is much easier for me to pull up a new terminal and invoke behaviour through an explicit commandline than to sit around to for a gui to load. i use these on a regular basis:
+most of the tools i use are console-based, as it is much easier for me to pull up a new terminal and invoke behaviour through an explicit commandline than to sit around waiting for a gui to load. i use these on a regular basis:

 * [tmux](http://tmux.sourceforge.net) - this alone has increased my